CommodoreAlex/Cisco/router-switch-config.md

 - Ensure inter-VLAN routing is enabled via a **Layer 3 device (Router-on-a-Stick or L3 switch).**

 ### 2.4 Configuring Trunk Ports

+A trunk port is a network port that carries traffic for multiple VLANs, allowing the switch to transmit data for different VLANs over a single link.

 To allow VLAN traffic between switches:
 ```bash